senocular/senocular.github.com/articles/js_implementing_for_loops.md

 ## Implementation with `var`

-`for` loop initializations using `var` require the least amount of work for the implementation.
-When `var` declarations are used in the initialization of a `for` loop, those declarations are added to the surrounding scope and no additional scopes are created for `for` loop declarations.
+Our first implementation will be a `for` loop with an initialization having a `var` declaration.
+When `var` declarations are used in the initialization of a `for` loop, the variables in those declarations get added to the surrounding scope and no additional scopes are created for those variables.

 Our implementation using `var` will be for the following loop: